A Tight Lower Bound for Non-coherent Index Erasure

+Throughout this work, we let $n$ and $m$ be positive integers such that $n \leq m$.
 The domain of \textsc{Index Erasure} is the set of all injective functions $f\colon[n]\rightarrow[m]$.
 These functions are in one-to-one correspondence with $n$-partial permutations of $[m]$ and thus $|\Dom|=\ffac{m}{n}:=m!/(m-n)!$. \textsc{Index Erasure} is the task of preparing the quantum state that is the uniform superposition

 over the image of $f$.
 Note that the state

 can be prepared using a single query to $O_f$.
 This would give us the superposition that we seek if we could only ignore or \emph{erase} the first register that records the \emph{index} $x$, which gives the problem its namesake.